Pennine Way Companion

 <<>>

-We associate Wainwright with the Lake District, but his connection with the backbone of northern England was just as strong.
-His 1938 circular walk, Pennine Journey, from Settle to Hadrian’s Wall, covered much of this region.
-So, when Wainwright eventually began work on the Pennine Way Companion, he was no stranger to this wild landscape.
+While Wainwright is commonly linked with the Lake District, his profound connection with the backbone of northern England was equally noteworthy.
+His 1938 circular walk, A Pennine Journey, from Settle to Hadrian’s Wall, showcased his thorough exploration of this rugged terrain.
+Therefore, when Wainwright produced the Pennine Way Companion, his familiarity with this untamed landscape was well-established.

 We will never really know for sure, and perhaps he meant what he said in his closing comment, “You won’t come across me anywhere along the Pennine Way.
 I’ve had enough of it.”